PetterHopp/NVIdb/README.md

 -   postnr into poststed and poststedets kommunenr
 -   old produsentnr into current produsentnr

-The list of available functions and datasets can be accessed by typing
+The full list of all available functions and datasets can be accessed by typing

-    help(package="NVIdb")
+    help(package = "NVIdb")

 Please check the NEWS for information on new features, bug fixes and other changes.